GMX3C

 No. HeadPause is a wellness and training tool, not a medical device.
 It does not diagnose or treat vertigo, BPPV, motion sickness, or any other condition.
 The balance routines are educational demonstrations of the same canalith repositioning maneuvers clinicians use, not a substitute for clinical care.
 If dizziness is new, severe, or paired with hearing loss, weakness, numbness, double vision, or a bad headache, contact a clinician.

-What are the three practice modes?
+What are the four practice modes?

 How is the calm score calculated?